LeonidDybowski/hse_project_group/README.md

 | 18 | small subunit rRNA processing factor, putative         |
 | 19 | TPR domain-containing protein, putative                |

-Как видно, наличие квадруплексов коррелирует преимущественно внутри рода, в целом же их довольно мало, а для многих представителей данных внутри кластеров белков не нашлось вовсе.
+As can be seen, the presence of quadruplexes correlates mainly within the genus, but in general there are quite a few of them, and for many representatives no data were found within protein clusters at all.

-Визуализация для первого кластера (ubiquinone biosynthesis protein COQ4, putative):
+Visualization for the first cluster (ubiquinone biosynthesis protein COQ4, putative):

 ![cluster1](https://user-images.githubusercontent.com/60808642/175067247-9ddd3c64-2ded-44e0-bd98-0c2fee83af39.png)

-Визуализация для второго кластера (exosome complex component CSL4, putative):
+Visualization for the second cluster (exosome complex component CSL4, putative):

 ![cluster2](https://user-images.githubusercontent.com/60808642/175067371-f3e1202e-f12f-47e5-a49d-4b22510b018f.png)